ertis-research/grafana-panel-what-if/README.md

 Next, you will be able to configure the model queries, which will allow you to add data directly from Grafana.
 Check their configuration in the [corresponding section](#data-import-queries).

-Regarding the connection to the model, this shall be done through HTTP and it shall be possible to add basic authentication.
-The fields to be filled in are the following:
-- **Method** (required): Method to be used for the HTTP request.
-The available values are POST, GET, PUT and PATCH.
-- **URL** (required): URL address where the model expects to receive the input data.
-- **Username** (optional): Username for basic authentication.
-- **Password** (optional): Password for basic authentication.
+Regarding the connection to the models, this configuration will be seen in the [connections](#connections) section.
+It is now possible to define multiple connections to support more than one model.
+Additionally, there are two different ways to connect them: using the Grafana Infinity plugin or through a direct, insecure connection using basic authentication.

 You must then configure the [list of tags](#list-of-tags) for the model.